Dale Inman

-Dale Inman (born August 19, 1936) is a retired NASCAR Grand National/Winston Cup Series crew chief from Level Cross, Randolph County, North Carolina.
+Dale Inman (born August 19, 1936) is a retired NASCAR Grand National/Winston Cup Series crew chief.
 He is best known for being the crew chief of Richard Petty at Petty Enterprises during three decades.
 They won 188 races and seven championships together (1964, 1967, 1971, 1972, 1974, 1975, and 1979).
 Inman spent most of his career working for Petty Enterprises.
 He also was the crew chief for Terry Labonte's 1984 championship with Hagan Racing.
 NASCAR.com contributor Rick Houston said that if the best crew chief was "settled on statistics and statistics alone, Dale Inman is the greatest crew chief of all time."
-He is credited for starting the main duties of the position including preparation, and driver-pit communication.
+He is credited for starting the main duties of the position, including preparation, and driver-pit communication.
 Inman has the most victories as a NASCAR crew chief at 193, 188 of which were with Richard Petty.
 Inman won five additional races from 1982 to 1984 with Tim Richmond and Terry Labonte.